manders-12/kafka-spark-hadoop-docker/README.md

 ﻿# Hadoop/Spark/Kafka Cluster on Docker

 Quick setup for a cluster running Hadoop (with YARN), Spark, and Kafka.
 Not currently set up to have persistent storage.
+For testing and education

 # Prerequisites

 This was created on Docker in Windows 10, not tested on other platforms.

+Initial configuration has 3 datanodes and no secondarynamenode.
+Disable datanodes by commenting them out in `docker-compose.yaml` for better performance or un-comment the secondary namenode.

 Start by pulling the required image:

-    docker pull apache/hadoop
+    docker pull apache/hadoop:3

 ## Setup